On dynamics of the Sierpi\'nski carpet: Introduction

 \section{Introduction}

 The aim of this note is to exhibit a homeomorphism of the Sierpi\'nski curve (known as the planar universal curve or Sierpi\'nski carpet) with some strong mixing properties.
 In 1993, Aarts and Oversteegen proved that the Sierpi\'nski curve admits a transitive homeomorphism \cite{AO}, answering a question of Gottschalk.
 They also showed that it does not admit a minimal one.
 Earlier, in 1991 Kato proved that the Sierpi\'nski curve, does not admit expansive homeomorphisms \cite{K}.
-In \cite{Bis} the authors proved that the Sierpi\'nski curve admits a homeomorphism with positive entropy.
-They also showed that it admits a minimal group action (by \cite{AO} it cannot be done using single homeomorphism).
+In \cite{Bis} Bi\'s, Nakayama and Walczak proved that the Sierpi\'nski curve admits a homeomorphism with positive entropy.
+They also showed that it admits a minimal group action (by \cite{AO} it cannot be a $\mathbb{Z}$-action).
 There has been quite a lot of interest in dynamical properties of the planar universal curve, also due to its occurrence as Julia sets of various complex maps (see e.g. \cite{D}).
-Nonetheless, we were unable to find any examples in the literature that would explicitly show homeomorphisms of the Sierp\'nski curve with chaocity beyond Devaney chaos.
+Nonetheless, we were unable to find any examples in the literature that would explicitly show homeomorphisms of the Sierp\'nski curve with chaosity beyond Devaney chaos.
 The writing of the note was also motivated by some recent questions.
-During the Workshop on Dynamical Systems and Continuum Theory, at University of Vienna, in June of 2015 the following question was raised.
+During the Workshop on Dynamical Systems and Continuum Theory at University of Vienna, in June of 2015 the following question was raised.

 \begin{que} Suppose a 1-dimensional continuum $X$ admits a mixing homeomorphism.
 Must $X$ be $\frac{1}{n}$-indecomposable for some $n$? \end{que} Recall that a continuum $X$ is \textit{$\frac{1}{n}$-indecomposable}, if given $n$ mutually disjoint subcontinua of $X$ at least one of them must have empty interior in $X$.
-Note that the Sierpi\'nski curve is $\frac{1}{n}$-indecomposable for no $n\in\mathbb{N}$.
+Note that the Sierpi\'nski curve is not $\frac{1}{n}$-indecomposable for any $n\in\mathbb{N}$.
 This is because it is locally connected, so every point has an arbitrarily small connected neighborhood.
-Our example is quite simple, however it relies on many nontrivial facts from topology and ergodic theory.
-In principle, the general strategy is very similar to the one in \cite{AO}, but the starting point is a bit different.
-We start with an Anosov torus diffeomorphism, which allows us to say much more about the dynamics of the constructed map.